"The wide world is all about you:

 REPTILES

-The scaly ones: breathtaking theophanies of fulgent splendor.
+Breathtaking theophanies of fulgent splendor.

 My favorite animals.

-Ancient reptiles, like their anapsid ancestors, were among the first amniotes and, as such, among the first truly terrestrial vertebrates in that they severed their reproductive ties to water.
+Ancient reptiles, like their anapsid ancestors, were among the first amniotes and, as such, among the first truly terrestrial vertebrates in that they severed their reproductive ties to open water.

 Until rather recently the term "reptile" had quite a specific "popular" definition that included just lizards, snakes, turtles, crocodiles, and tuataras.
 That has changed with the ever-increasing use of information on genetics and a better understanding of cladistics and phylogenies, coupled with the disuse of morphology to define species and lower taxa.